 Maybe someday we’ll be shocked and embarrassed by the things that got our attention and took up our time.
 The things that evoked passion and that we talked about breathlessly, but which turned out to be nothing more than distractions.

 Questionable causes, unsubstantiated political opinions, video games, horsepower and torque, golf equipment, the best power tools and beer, action heroes, movie franchises, actors and athletes who undeservedly got put on pedestals.
 So much fluff and shallowness and envy.
 The list is probably way longer than we’d like to admit.

 Things might be better if we all had a handle on how we should be spending our time on earth.
 As it is, we fritter it away in frivolous pursuits, in unwinnable arguments, and, perhaps worst of all, idleness.
 There’s a difference between idleness and stillness.
-Stillness is intentional, a recognition of the need to rest and observe and listen.
+Stillness is therapeutic, intentional, a recognition of the need to rest and observe and listen.
 Idleness can be laziness, or evidence of a lack of creativity and imagination, or perhaps a symptom of something amiss physically or psychologically.